UNLOCK FREE TRAINING

 18VAC135-20-280.
 Improper Brokerage Commission

-The following activities by licensees in Virginia could be seen as improper brokerage commissions under Virginia law.
-While this may not directly apply to real estate wholesalers, it does highlight scenarios of payment that aren’t allowed by the Real Estate Board.
+The following activities by licensees in Virginia could be considered improper brokerage commissions under Virginia law.
+While this may not directly apply to real estate wholesalers, it highlights payment scenarios that the Real Estate Board doesn't allow.

 Virginia real estate law